IBRice101/IBRice101.github.io/index.md

 # HOME

 Hi there!
 I'm Isaac!
-I'm coming to the end of my 3rd year of BSc (Hons.)
-Ethical Hacking at Abertay University in lovely sunny Dundee, Scotland.
+I'm an EDR Security Engineer at an Edinburgh-based MSSP and graduate in Ethical Hacking from Abertay University, Dundee.
 I am also absolute garbage at introducing myself so I hope that the stuff on this site's a little bit better at telling you what I'm about than I am lol.

 ---